DavidWarrenKatz/Hypermatrix/README.md

 ### Prerequisites

 Ensure you have `conda` installed.
 If not, you can install it from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+The packages pyBigWig, h5py, hic-straw, scHiCluster are required and are installed with the make command below.
+If any of the required packages are not properly installed by the make command, install those packages seperately.

 ### Steps